honeycombio/refinery/README.md

 `sampler` contains algorithms to compute sample rates based on the traces provided.

-`sharder` determines which peer in a clustered Refinery config is supposed to handle and individual trace.
+`sharder` determines which peer in a clustered Refinery config is supposed to handle an individual trace.

 `types` contains a few type definitions that are used to hand data in between packages.